appearin/policy/privacy-policy.md

 > you as user, by taking steps, at your request, to enter into and to
 > fulfilling such a contract (Terms of Service) cf. GDPR art.
 6 (1)
 > item b.

+### How and when we reach out to you
+  You control what information we send to you by changing your [Privacy settings](https://whereby.com/user/privacy).
+You cannot opt out of receing service and transactional notifications (unless you delete your account) as they are necessary information for the Services

+* **Newsletters.** We may process information that you provide to us for the purpose of sending you newsletters.
+> The legal basis for this processing is our legitimate interest cf. GDPR
+> art.
+6 (1) item f, namely our interest in promoting our service.

+* **Personalised tips.** We may process information that you provide to us as well as usage information for the purpose of sending you personalised tips on how to get more out of Whereby.
+> The legal basis for this processing is consent cf. GDPR art.
+6 (1) item a.

+* **User research.** We may send you user research surveys and invitations to participate in user research activities.
+> The legal basis for processing personal data for the purpose of
+> understanding how we can improve Whereby is our legitimate interest
+> cf. GDPR art.
+6 (1) item f.

+* **Marketing communication in channels outside Whereby.** We may process information that you provide to us as well as public professional information for the purpose of sending you marketing communication for instance through advertising networks, e-mail or phone calls.
+> The legal basis for this processing is our legitimate interest cf. GDPR
+> art.
+6 (1) item f, namely our interest in selling our services and
+> promoting our brand.

+* **Service and transactional notifications.** Sometimes we’ll send you emails about your account, service changes or new policies.
+> The legal grounds for processing this information is that it is
+> required for performing our commitment about communicating changes
+> in plans and pricing to you in the contract we entered into with
+> you, at your request (our Terms of Service) cf. GDPR art.
+6 (1) item
+> b, and our legitimate interest of communicating important
+> information about your account to you, cf. GDPR art.
+6 (1) item f.

 ## How we process media (audio/video)